Drug Regulatory Authority of Pakistan: DRAP App

 In an effort to eradicate black market practices and put an end to hoarding, DRAP introduced a mobile application.
 This app provides real-time and evidence-based information about drug shortages in the market.

 Importing Indian drugs

 There is no restriction on hospitals or individuals on importing vital medicines from India for their own use under the Import Policy Order 2022 after obtaining a No Objection Certificate (NOC) from DRAP.

 Crackdown on spurious medicines

 DRAP decided to launch a crackdown against spurious medicines to eradicate the menace of unregistered, spurious and sub-standard medicine.

-Controversies

-Allegations have been made against Asim Rauf the CEO of DRAP for operating a Benami pharmaceutical company, which is perceived as a clear instance of conflict of interest.